ST10252746/prog6221-part-3-ST10252746/README.md

 ## 1. Description
--With the use of windows/buttons/listboxes/comboboxes/textblocks/richEdits This WPF application will allow for the user to enter the ingredients, as well as the steps for an UNLIMITED amount of recipe.
+With the use of windows/buttons/listboxes/comboboxes/textblocks/richEdits This WPF application will allow for the user to enter the ingredients, as well as the steps for an UNLIMITED amount of recipe.
 The user will be prompted to enter the name of the recipe, the number of ingredients in the recipe and the number of steps in the recipe, for each recipe the user enters.
 The user will then have to input the name, quantity, unit of measurement, number of calories and food group for each ingredient which will be stored in memory using a generic list, storing ingredient objects.